mysterymath/lcc6502/README.md

 ## Planned Features

-* [ANSI C Compatibility](C_Standard_Compliance.md).
-For each supported target, the project must meet the requirements for a hosted implementation set forth in the latest [freely-availible draft](http://port70.net/~nsz/c/c89/c89-draft.html) of ANSI X3.159-1989 "Programming Language C."
+* [C89 Compatibility](C_Standard_Compliance.md).
+For each supported target, the
+  project must meet the requirements for a hosted implementation set forth in the latest [freely-availible draft](http://port70.net/~nsz/c/c89/c89-draft.html) of ANSI X3.159-1989 "Programming Language C."
 * Atari 800 target.
 The compiler must produce output capable of running on an